aiven/terraform-provider-aiven/docs/data-sources/kafka_connector.md

 ### Read-Only

-- `config` (Map of String) The Kafka Connector configuration parameters.
+- `config` (Map of String, Sensitive) The Kafka Connector configuration parameters.
 - `id` (String) The ID of this resource.
 - `plugin_author` (String) The Kafka connector author.
 - `plugin_class` (String) The Kafka connector Java class.